Beautiful Women’s Wellies for Wet & Muddy Days

-Anyone who knows much about British country life will be well familiar with Wellington boots – also known as “wellies”.
+Anyone who knows much about British country life will know about Wellington boots (aka “wellies”) – if not by name, then by sight.
 They were originally made of leather, with the design inspired by Hessian boots and the name inspired when they were popularised by the 1st Duke of Wellington.
-By the early 19th century, they'd become a popular wardrobe item for middle class and aristocratic Brits living in the frequently wet and muddy countryside.
+By the early 19th century, they'd become a popular wardrobe item for middle class and aristocratic Brits living in the often wet and muddy countryside.

 Today, most wellies are made from rubber or PVC, and they're no longer limited to standard colors like green and black.
 You can get them tall or short, and a variety of inserts can make them warmer or more foot-friendly.
-Below, we've gathered some of the loveliest wellies you'll find anywhere.
+True, there are purists who suggest that old money means only wearing the standard green, black, or dark blue – but we think if you like pretty boots, you should wear pretty boots.

 The Classic Tall Hunter Wellington Boot

-We might as well begin with the classic Hunter Wellington Boot.
+We'll start with the classic Hunter Wellington Boot.
 While not particularly exciting, Hunter's wellies are known for quality and durability.
-Unlike cheaper knockoffs and imitations, these wellies are handcrafted from natural vulcanised rubber, and they're fully waterproof.
+Unlike cheaper imitations, these wellies are handcrafted from natural vulcanised rubber, and they're fully waterproof.
+Some families continue to use classic wellies purchased decades ago.

 Those not familiar with British country life might be surprised to see gorgeous estates and cottages with a bunch of old black or green rubber boots by the door – but they're exceedingly handy in the country, and many old money types still favour the brutally plain classics.
 In the early 80s, it wasn't unusual to see Lady Diana in a pair of old green Hunter wellies.